 These videos were created for Latter-day Saint parents and allies to voice their love for their LGBT brothers and sisters, sons and daughters.
 They want to give a message of comfort and support to other parents who are navigating the difficult conflicts that can arise in families around this issue.

-- Scientific Evidence for the Atonement
+- Tiamat and the Atonement

 Quote of the Month

 "For centuries, well-meaning people have buried some of the most important insights in the scriptures by trying to subsume all truth into a category called "historical fact."
 I will continue to insist that there is absolutely no reason for us to do this.
 Calling something a "poem" or a "story" does not diminish it, nor does saying that something did not happen imply that it is not true" (Dr. Michael Austin, Re-reading Job: Understanding the Ancient World's Greatest Poem, 147).